John Flansburgh: Political views

+Music style

+Often times, the music style of Flansburgh's songs are described as quirky.
+They tend to be about good or bad relationships and sometimes surreal topics.
+The melodies that accompany his eclectic lyrics are usually unique and unconventional.
+Death is another subject of John Flansburgh's early songs.
+He said in an interview about his and his band's music, "[Death]'s not just a theme—it's the Swiss army knife of songwriting".

 Instruments

 Flansburgh frequently plays a red Gibson ES-335, a sonic blue Fender Telecaster, a candy apple red Fender Jazzmaster, and a goldtop Gibson Les Paul.
-He owns a custom-made gold Mojo guitar, known as the "Chessmaster".
-He designed the body himself, taking inspiration from the geometric shapes of old guitar cases.
+He owns a custom-made golden Mojo guitar, known as the "Chessmaster".
+He designed the guitar himself, taking inspiration from the geometric shapes of old guitar cases.
+Flansburgh is left-handed.